 The intracellular concentration of ribavirin reaches the extracellular concentration in less than one minute, at which value the former saturates.
 Therefore this drug shows a saturable influx mechanism with a mean Michaelis-Menten-like constant of 440 µM at 22 ºC.

-Aforementioned transporters are also used to enter striated muscles and erythrocytes.
+The aforementioned transporters are also used to enter striated muscles and erythrocytes.
 Inside the cell, ribavirin is reversibly or irreversibly phosphorylated (depending on whether a cell contains a nucleus or not).
-The volume of distribution at steady-state of ribavirin is approximately 650-1100 liters.
+The volume of distribution at the steady-state of ribavirin is approximately 650-1100 liters.